gilanreborn/bgx/readme.md

+todo: state.derivedvalues

 DOCUMENTATION

 BGX is a front end state and view management library inspired by react and redux.
 Where those libraries are considered javascript frameworks, however, BGX is more of a decorator.
 BGX does not insist on controlling the whole DOM -- it only wants to make certain nodes with a bgx-map attribute responsive.
 This allows it to jump into a project with a lot of legacy code and make an impact right away, without having to download a dozen dependencies or bloat the package size.
 Here's how it works:

 BGX-STATE

 BGX stores the app state in a plain javascript object called bgx.state.
-This global object should be the single source of truth for your app's view layer -- or the part of the view layer that bgx is responsible for.
+This global object should be the single source of truth for your app's view layer -- or,   the part of the view layer for which bgx is responsible.
 DOM events such as clicks, drags, keyups, and form submits will call bgx.fire(), giving a list of events (or event objects) whose names correspond to functions defined in the bgx.dispatcher object.

 BGX-EVENT